 If the Complainant Party, the Respondent Party, and the Title IX Coordinator all agree that an informal resolution should be pursued, the Title IX Coordinator shall attempt to facilitate a resolution of the conflict that is agreeable to all parties.
 Under the informal process the Title IX Coordinator shall be required only to conduct such fact-finding as is useful to resolve the conflict and as is necessary to protect the interests of the parties, the College and the community.
 Typically, an informal resolution will be completed within 60 calendar days of receipt of the complaint.
+If either party elects to bring an attorney, there will be reasonable accommodations made.
 If it becomes necessary to extend the process, both parties will be notified of a revised expected resolution timeframe.